learn-co-curriculum/the-learn-philosophy/README.md

 Happy Learning.

-<a href='https://learn.co/lessons/the-learn-philosophy' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/the-learn-philosophy' title='The Learn Philosophy'>The Learn Philosophy</a> on Learn.co and start learning to code for free.</p>